 2.16 We will carry out repairs for leaseholders or shared ownership, where the terms of the lease state it is our responsibility; such as the fabric of the building.
-2.17 For properties owned by whg deemed as commercial premises, we do not retain responsibility to maintain.
+0.47 2.17 For properties owned by whg deemed as commercial premises, we do not retain responsibility to maintain.
 Specific lease requirements should be referred together with insurance policy cover and warranty periods.
-Customer Inclusion 2.18 A damp, mould and condensation working group will meet quarterly to review our damp, mould and condensation approach, process and procedures that operate in accordance with the Policy.
+Customer Inclusion Customer inclusion 2.18 A damp, mould and condensation working group will meet quarterly to review our damp, mould and condensation approach, process and procedures that operate in accordance with the Policy.
 Membership of the damp, mould and condensation working group will include customers and key stakeholders from all customer facing service areas.
-2.19 The damp, mould and condensation working group are supported by a separate 2.10 customer sub-group who review our activities in relation to damp, mould and condensation and help raise awareness, provide advice and scrutinise whg's approach and performance.
-0.0 3.0 PERFORMANCE MEASURES 3.1 We will benchmark our performance and customer satisfaction levels in relation to damp, mould and condensation with relevant peers and set annual targets for improvement.
+2.19 The damp, mould and condensation working group are supported by a separate 2.19 customer sub-group who review our activities in relation to damp, mould and condensation and help raise awareness, provide advice and scrutinise whg's approach and performance.
+3.0 PERFORMANCE MEASURES 3.1 We will benchmark our performance and customer satisfaction levels in relation to damp, mould and condensation with relevant peers and set annual targets for improvement.
 3.2 The Customer Service Oversight Committee will be monitoring repairs performance on a quarterly basis and this will include our performance in dealing with damp, mould and condensation issues.
-0.0 3.3 Performance against targets will be reported quarterly to the Group Executive and Board.
-The following Customer Safety performance standards are measured and reported on; Number of calls received related to damp, mould and condensation Number of damp, mould and condensation cases referred to the surveyors Number of damp, mould and condensation cases visited by the surveyors within Service Level Agreement Number of damp, mould and condensation cases which generate a works order Number of works orders completed within the performance standard

-3.4 We will monitor through reporting any trends that relate to the disproportionate impact of damp, mould and condensation on minority groups.
+3.3 Performance against targets will be reported quarterly to the Group Executive and Board.
+The following Customer Safety performance standards are measured and reported on; • Number of calls received related to damp, mould and condensation Number of damp, mould and condensation cases referred to the surveyors Number of damp, mould and condensation cases visited by the surveyors within Service Level Agreement Number of damp, mould and condensation cases which generate a works order Number of works orders completed within the performance standard 2.4 Mo will monitor through reporting any transle that relate to the discrepanticients 3.4 We will monitor through reporting any trends that relate to the disproportionate impact of damp, mould and condensation on minority groups.
+4.0 EQUALITY AND DIVERSITY 4.0 EQUALITY AND DIVERSITY

-4.0

-4.0 EQUALITY AND DIVERSITY